Daniele Guglielmo Gatti: Reactions from chess composition community

 Ukrainian chess critic, International FIDE Master for chess composition and former WCCI World Champion Serhiy Didukh referred to it literally as a "chess miracle" in his website "Chess Study Art".
 He later included the study in his digital book "100 Memorable Studies", published on the same site.

-The study also received recognition by Harold van der Heijden which praised the study as an "incredible achievement", and by former WCCI World Champion Steffen Slumstrup Nielsen.
+The study also received recognition by Harold van der Heijden, which praised the study as an "incredible achievement", and by former WCCI World Champion Steffen Slumstrup Nielsen.

 Werner Keym, a German chess composer, chess writer and expert in problems showing castling, en passant capture and pawn promotion, also praised it with the words "incredible achievement" in his book "Problem Chess Art – A Subjective Anthology", writing on the description of the solution: "Perhaps the study of the century?"

 German GM and FIDE Master for chess composition Jan Michael Sprenger contributed a comment on Didukh's website, describing it as "a rather elegant position given the complexity of the task.", remarking on the speed of its realization.

 Dutch endgame studies composer Martin van Essen also analyzed the study during a masterclass directed at the Schaakvereniging Paul Keres club in Utrecht, later publishing the entire video on YouTube.
+A similar lecture was held in Belgrade from the Serbian composer Branislav Djurasevic, immediately after the study's publication, for the students of the Chess Academy of the Belgrade Chess Club.

 Norwegian IM and FIDE Master for chess composition Geir Sune Tallaksen Østmoe also commented the realization of the study, writing that "the impossible task proved possible" in a post on X.